K-scope/K-scope/README_docker.md

 As an alternative to installing Omni XcalableMP compiler on local computer it is possible:

+1. to use K-scope installed in a Docker container.
-1. to use the compiler installed on a remote server machine,
+2. to use the compiler installed on a remote server machine,
   1. to use the compiler installed in a Docker container,
-2. to use Docker IaaS tools for easy access to the compiler installed in a Docker container either on a remote server or on user local computer.
+3. to use Docker IaaS tools for easy access to the compiler installed in a Docker container either on a remote server or on user local computer.
-3. to use K-scope installed in a Docker container.

 See below for usage instructions for each alternative.

 K-scope uses connect.sh script or SSHconnect.jar to build source code on a remote server or in a Docker container.
-If connect.sh or SSHconnect.jar are in the same directory as kscope.jar, additional options are enabled in new project wizard and project settings dialogs.
+If connect.sh or SSHconnect.jar are found in "utils" subdirectory, additional options are enabled in new project wizard and project settings dialogs.

-All settings for accessing Omni XMP on a remote location are stored in Remote settings files.
+All settings for accessing Omni XMP compiler on a remote location are stored in Remote settings files.

-Remote settings files for using Omni XMP installed on a remote server machine (1. and 1i. above) work with SSHconnect.jar program and are stored under sshconnect remote service folder.
+Remote settings files for using Omni XMP installed on a remote server machine (2. and 2i. above) work with SSHconnect.jar program and are stored under "sshconnect" remote service folder.
-Remote settings files for using Docker IaaS tools for accessing the compiler in a Docker container (2.) work with connect.sh script and are stored under dockeriaas remote service folder.
+Remote settings files for using Docker IaaS tools for accessing the compiler in a Docker container (3.) work with connect.sh script and are stored under "dockeriaas" remote service folder.

 Whether intermediate code is built on a remote server or on local computer "Build command" for building intermediate code and "Clean command" for removing